MouradElHamri/OTP/README.md

 The  experiment  was  designed  to  evaluate  OTP on Iris and Digits datasets.
 To reproduce all the results in the paper, the other datasets are available on https://archive.ics.uci.edu.

-the results on the others datasets such as the paper, you can found it on

 ## References
 * Label Propagation through Optimal Transport